JetBrains/kotlin-web-site/docs/topics/mpp/multiplatform-library.md

 ![Multiplatform library structure](mpp-lib-structure.png){width=250}

-## Make code cross-platform
+## Write cross-platform code

 Define the classes and interfaces you are going to implement in the common code.

-1. In the `commonMain/kotlin` directory, create the `org/jetbrains/base64` package.
+1. In the `commonMain/kotlin` directory, create the `org.jetbrains.base64` package.
 2. Create the `Base64.kt` file in the new package.
 3. Define the `Base64Encoder` interface that converts bytes to the `Base64` format: